sdrafahl/CryptoPrice/README.md

-# Neblio Info
+# CryptoPrice

-This is a simple Perl script that will retrieve information over Neblio.
+This is a simple Perl script that will retrieve the price for a given crypto currency and return the price.

 ## Getting Started